github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 | Name | Description |
 |----|----|
 | `location.id` | **Optional.** A unique identifier that distinguishes this location from all other locations within a single result object.
+The allowed range for this property 0 to 2^63 - 1.
 | `location.physicalLocation` | **Required.** Identifies the artifact and region.
 For more information, see the [`physicalLocation`](#physicallocation-object).
 | `location.message.text` | **Optional.** A message relevant to the location.